9.4 Evidence-Based Practice and Research

 Nursing research is guided by a systematic, scientific approach.
 Research consists of reviewing current literature for recurring themes and evidence, defining terms and current concepts, defining the population of interest for the research study, developing or identifying tools for collecting data, collecting and analyzing the data, and making recommendations for nursing practice.
 As you can see, the scholarly process of nursing research is more complex than the Plan, Do, Study, Act process of QI and typically requires more time and resources to complete.[7]

 Nurse researchers often use the PICOT format to organize the overall goals of the research project.
 The PICOT mnemonic assists nurses in answering the clinical question to be studied.[8]
-See Figure 9.8.[9] for an image of PICOT.
+See Figure 9.8[9] for an image of PICOT.
+PICOT terms are further defined in the following box.

 Illustration showing PICOT acronym broken down